Coldmooon/parallel.datacollector/README.md

 ## Use

-First, connect the A200 camera/s to PC.
+First, connect cameras to PC, e.g., the A200 camera.

 #### Run
 ```